 Noise-induced hearing loss is caused by excessive exposure to loud noise – either from audio equipment such as headphones and concert speakers or work equipment (lawnmowers, leaf blowers, machinery).
 Even your choice of recreational activities (motorboats, snowmobiles or target practice) can put you at risk.
 The Centers for Disease Control and Prevention (CDC) estimate that 10 million American adults have already suffered irreversible hearing damage from noise.

 Approximately 30 million adults suffer from persistent tinnitus.
 This condition is part of noise-induced hearing loss.
 It’s often described as a constant buzzing, ringing or hissing sound.
 It can have a direct influence on your sleep, concentration and even your emotions.

-For more information, please feel free to check out our medical library.
-We also have brochures available in our office and we recommend the following websites:
+For more information we have brochures available in our office and we recommend the following websites: